Bealby/magnet-fishing/README.md

 #### User Experience

-- Overall the Website fulfiled users expectations.
-They found the Website informtive and enticing and the information provided in the Catch Log to be satisfactory.
-It allowed users to have knowledge of where other particpants have Magnet Fished and tabulated finds in a concise and easy to use manner.
+- Overall the Website fulfilled users expectations.
+They found the Website informative and enticing and the information provided in the Catch Log to be satisfactory.
+It allowed users to have knowledge of where other participants have Magnet Fished and tabulated finds in a concise and easy to use manner.

 - It was noted that even though email addresses were provided a more